Section 2.4: Tenchi Muyo! GXP

 I hear Kajishima-sensei has written some GXP novels.
 Is this true?

 Yes he is.
+As of November 16, 2017, Kajishima-sensei has written 15 GXP novels.
 It appears that the novels are a remake of the anime series, only with more details and things that could not be placed in the anime.
 It is rumored that there will be much less NB in the novels, but since I haven’t read them, I couldn’t say.
 NB didn’t have much a role until the series was well under way, so I wouldn’t expect much NB early on.
 We’ll see what happens.

-Here are links to all of the currently published GXP novels from the Japanese Amazon site (you may need to have Japanese language installed and force your browser to see the characters) :
+Here are links to some of the currently published GXP novels from the Japanese Amazon site (you may need to have Japanese language installed and force your browser to see the characters) :

 In Kajishma Onsen 5.12, Kajishima-sensei stated this about the second and third GXP novel (written in 2005):